Emotional Abuse and Anxiety in Nursing Homes

-If you suspect that your loved one is experiencing anxiety, it is important that you get them the help they need to manage their condition as soon as you can.
-However, their symptoms may be impossible to treat if their anxiety is coming about as a direct result of the conditions in the facility where they are living.
+If you suspect that your loved one is experiencing anxiety as a result of abuse or negligence, it is important that you get them the help they need to resolve their condition as soon as you can.

-The experienced legal team at Chris Hudson Law Group is committed to uncovering and putting an end to abuse and neglect in nursing homes in Augusta and across the state of Georgia – whether physical, mental, or otherwise.
+The experienced legal team at Chris Hudson Law Group is committed to uncovering and putting an end to abuse and neglect in nursing homes in Augusta and across the state of Georgia – whether emotional, physical, financial, or otherwise.

 Our nursing home abuse and neglect lawyers handle cases related to a wide variety of types of abuse and resulting injuries, including: